h2oai/tutorials/Driverless AI/time-series-recipe-tutorial-retail-sales-forecasting/time-series-recipe-tutorial-retail-sales-forecasting.md

 The guiding principle for properly modeling a time series forecasting problem is to use the historical data in the model training dataset such that it mimics the data/information environment at scoring time (i.e. deployed predictions).
 Specifically, you want to partition the training set to account for:

 1. The information available to the model when making predictions
-2. The length of predictions to make.
+2. The length of predictions to make

 Given a training dataset, the gap and prediction length are parameters that determine how to split the training dataset into training samples and validation samples.

 **Gap**: is the amount of missing time bins between the end of a training set and the start of test set (with regards to time).
 For example:

-- Assume there are daily data with days 1/1/2019, 2/1/2019, 3/1/2019, 4/1/2019 in train.
+- Assume there are daily data with days 1/1/2020, 2/1/2020, 3/1/2020, 4/1/2020 in train.
 There are 4 days in total for training .
-- In addition, the test data will start from 6/1/2019.
+- In addition, the test data will start from 6/1/2020.
 There is only 1 day in the test data.
-- The previous day (5/1/2019) does not belong to the train data.
+- The previous day (5/1/2020) does not belong to the train data.
 It is a day that cannot be used for training (i.e because information from that day may not be available at scoring time).
 This day cannot be used to derive information (such as historical lags) for the test data either.
 - Here the time bin (or time unit) is 1 day.
 This is the time interval that separates the different samples/rows in the data.
 - In summary there are 4 time bins/units for the train data and 1 time bin/unit for the test data plus the Gap.
 - In order to estimate the Gap between the end of the train data and the beginning of the test data, the following formula is applied.
 - Gap = *min(time bin test) - max(time bin train) - 1*.
-- In this case *min(time bin test)* is 6 (or 6/1/2019).
+- In this case *min(time bin test)* is 6 (or 6/1/2020).
 This is the earliest (and only) day in the test data.
-- *max(time bin train)* is 4 (or 4/1/2019).
+- *max(time bin train)* is 4 (or 4/1/2020).
 This is the latest (or the most recent) day in the train data.
 - Thefore the GAP is 1 time bin (or 1 day in this case), because Gap = 6 - 4 - 1 or Gap = 1

 ![time-series-gap](assets/time-series-gap.jpg)